IAHispano/Applio-Docs/installation/install.md

 +++ NVDIA

-If you are using an Nvidia GPU, please use this installer, which has a simplified GUI Applio Installer: [Applio Installer](https://github.com/IAHispano/Applio-Installer/releases)
+If you are using an Nvidia GPU, please use this installer, which has a simplified GUI: [Applio Installer](https://github.com/IAHispano/Applio-Installer/releases)

 +++ NVDIA, AMD or Intel